Harry Siejka: Later years

 In 2016, Siejka played for the Canterbury-Bankstown Bulldogs in the Intrust Super Premiership NSW.

 Siejka represented Poland in rugby league at the 2018 Emerging Nations World Championship.

 He became a dual-code international when he debuted for Poland in rugby union during the 2018–19 Rugby Europe Trophy, against Lithuania on 3 November 2018.
 He also played against the Netherlands on 17 November.

+In 2023, Siejka signed on as Captain-Coach for the Cessnock Goannas.
+In June 2023, Siejka received a four match ban.